quii/learn-go-with-tests/reading-files.md

 )
 ```

-The tests still wont compile because our new package does not have a `New` function that returns some kind of collection
+The tests still won't compile because our new package does not have a `NewPostsFromFS` function that returns some kind of collection.

 ```
 ./blogpost_test.go:16:12: undefined: blogposts.NewPostsFromFS